ArduPilot/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 the controller outputs are converted to thrust demands for each motor.
 The motors are not able to instantly realize this demand.
 Instead, they have their own dynamic which need to be modelled.
 For this purpose, it is assumed that the relation between thrust demand and provided voltage to the motors by the ESC is proportional.
 The transfer from motor voltage to angular motor speed is modelled by a first-order system.
 Apart from that, it is necessary to model the relation between voltage and motor torque that equals the reaction torque of the propulsion unit :math:`Q_i`.
-The equation for :math:`Q_i` in :ref:`<fig-eq-thrust-torque>` only shows the stationary reaction torque of the propeller.
+The equation for :math:`Q_i` in this :ref:`equation<fig-eq- thrust-torque>` only shows the stationary reaction torque of the propeller.
 The acceleration or deceleration of the motor leads to an additional, dynamic reaction torque due to the inertia of the motor.
 The transfer function can then be written as

 .. image:: ../images/motorModel.PNG
 :name: fig-eq-motor-model

-Next, it is assumed that the thrust demands of the motors are calculated from the controller outputs by inverting the allocation matrix in :ref:`<fig-eq-force- torque-prop>`
+Next, it is assumed that the thrust demands of the motors are calculated from the controller outputs by inverting the :ref:`allocation matrix<fig-eq-force- torque-prop>`

 .. image:: ../images/ctrlOutputsToThrstCmds.PNG